typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

         start_time,
         start_time_of_prev_func
     FROM edge_function_tracker
-    WHERE status = 'FAILED' and attempts < 4 -- if attempts are more than 3, assume the data is unsyncable for this row LIMIT 1
+    WHERE status = 'FAILED' and attempts < 4 -- if attempts are more than 3, assume the data is unsyncable for this section LIMIT 1
     RETURNING to_jsonb(*) INTO payload;